vinhphm/vinh.dev/content/english/post/github-pages-to-cloudflare-pages.md

 +++
 author = "Vinh Pham"
-title = "Switched from GitHub Pages to Cloudflare Pages" date = "2022-03-19T23:00:00+07:00" description = "The biggest change I have made to my development progress so far" tags = [
+title = "Migrated from GitHub Pages to Cloudflare Pages" date = "2022-03-19T23:00:00+07:00" description = "The biggest change I have made to my development progress so far" tags = [